Birding, wildlife and a little bit of heritage

 - Travel: Emirates

-- Included in cost: International airfares and taxes, Sri Lanka tourist visa, full board accommodation, transport, entrances, UK and local guides.
+- Included in cost: International airfares and taxes, Sri Lanka tourist visa, full board accommodation, transport, entrances and local birding guides.

 - Not included in cost: Travel insurance, video camera fee in National Parks, drinks and items of a personal nature.

 - Sri Lanka 2020 detailed itinerary

 Your tour leader

-Our flight to Colombo leaves London in the evening, arriving the next morning.
+Your Sri Lankan Airlines flight to Colombo leaves London in the evening, arriving at lunch time the next day.

 After breakfast we drive to Sigiriya, some three hours away to the northeast.
 After checking into the Hotel Sigiriya we'll enjoy lunch before enjoying some leisurely birding around the environs of the hotel which is beautifully situated with views of the famous rock fortress.
 We should see birds such as Emerald Dove, White-rumped Shama, the endemic Brown-capped Babbler and Black-capped Bulbul with maybe a Crested Hawk-Eagle flying overhead.
 Later in the afternoon we will visit Sigiriya Rock Fortress itself, just over a mile away.
 Those who wish to can climb it whilst the rest can birdwatch in the area, looking especially for the local race of Peregrine, known as Shaheen — much darker than our birds.
 When the walkers have returned, the rest of the day will be spent birding wherever our guide takes us in the area, with lunch at the hotel.
 This will give us a good introduction to Sri Lanka's birdlife and we can expect to see species such as Orange-breasted Green Pigeon, Green Imperial Pigeon, Sri Lanka Grey Hornbill, Layard's Flycatcher, Orange Minivet, Blue-faced Malkoha and many more.
 Overnight Hotel Sigiriya.